 Ever since Facebook became accessible to anyone over the age of 13 with a computer and internet access, it feels as if we’ve all been amassing “friends” by the dozens.
 As a result, we seem to have more and more information about people we only really kind of know.
 In an effort to remedy that and bring people closer to the friends they really do care about, a new category of social media apps has emerged called micro-networks.

-In short, micro-networks are smaller, more contained social networks that offer higher quality information about fewer, more important people.
+Micro-networks are smaller, more contained social networks that offer higher quality information about fewer, more important people.
 Sometimes referred to as micro-social media or microcommunities, they focus on connection, rather than popularity.
-Among these new networks, one that seems to be rising to the top of the heap is Cocoon.
+Among these new networks, there’s Life360, Dex, Monaru, and one that seems to be rising to the top of the heap: Cocoon.

 Billed as a “private space for the most important people in your life,” Cocoon automatically updates the activities of select groups of up to 12 people.
 Incorporating text, photos, location check-ins, and even weather, it keeps the group apprised of the comings and goings of all its members (worried moms, take note: they also have a function that allows you to track other participants’ flights).
 As their promotional materials put it, it’s like “the first few minutes of a catch-up phone call.”